JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ## Ranges

-Check if a number is within a range using `in` operator.
+Check if a number is within a range using `in` operator:

 ```kotlin
 fun main() {